Search

 • The keeper may have little knowledge of the husbandry requirements needed to conform to the five freedoms

-To protect the welfare of farmed animals, and to prevent and control the spread of disease, Aberdeenshire Council will ensure that its Inspectorate are authorised under the appropriate legislation, that they may properly fulfil their statutory duties.
+To protect the welfare of farmed animals, and to prevent and control the spread of disease, we will ensure that our inspectorate are authorised under the appropriate legislation, that they may properly fulfil their statutory duties.
 They will ensure that DEFRA Codes of Practice, relating to animal welfare, are adhered to by all persons having care of livestock, even if on a temporary basis.

 Markets

-Aberdeenshire Council, through its Animal Health and Welfare Inspectors, will provide a presence on most market days.
-They will ensure that the legislation relating to livestock markets is being complied with by market operators, farmers and hauliers (The Welfare of Animals at Markets Order 1990).
+The council, through its Animal Health and Welfare Inspectors, will provide a presence on most market days.
+They will ensure that the legislation relating to livestock markets is being complied with by market operators, farmers and hauliers (the Welfare of Animals at Markets Order 1990).

 In addition, they will ensure that the Code of Practice for Livestock Markets and The Market Strategy are adhered to.